Skip to content

 Panes

-Define your tmux pane layout with the panes array:
+Define your tmux pane layout with the panes array.
+For multiple windows in session mode, use windows instead (they are mutually exclusive).

 yaml